mikf/gallery-dl/docs/configuration.rst

     ``false``
 Description
     Fetch ``comments`` metadata.
+Note

-    Note: This requires 1 or more additional API requests per novel, depending on the number of comments.
+    This requires 1 or more additional API requests per novel, depending on the number of comments.